E. J. Corbett Mentorship

 The winner of the Mentorship will receive five mentoring sessions at times to be arranged between the winner and tutor.
 Wendy J Dunn will read and assess the novel in its entirety, then meet with the mentee via Zoom, initially for 1-2 hours, to discuss the winner’s inspiration and goals, and to identify ‘roadblocks’ requiring Wendy’s assistance.
 Wendy will provide in-depth feedback on plot, characterisation, pacing, dialogue, world building and effective use of research.
 A flash drive will be provided setting out her comments and notes.
 Four further one hour sessions will then be arranged to track process and provide encouragement and support.

-The 2023 Mentorship Contest will held in November 2023.
 Subscribe to our newsletter to be the first to hear the details of how to enter.

 Definition of Historical Fiction for Young Adults: